forcedotcom/cli/releasenotes/README.md

 	`$ sfdx config:set restDeploy=true --global`

     To set it for just your project, don’t use the `--global` flag.
 We’ll update the [documentation](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_dev_cli_config_values.htm) soon.

+* FIX: When you run `force:apex:test:run --synchronous` but specify more than one Apex class, we now correctly return an error.
+Previously, the CLI didn’t surface the error, but instead silently ran the tests asynchronously.
+If your CI/CD scripts rely on this old incorrect behavior, remove the `--synchronous` parameter so the command works as before.
+(GitHub issues [#963](https://github.com/forcedotcom/cli/issues/963) and [#975](https://github.com/forcedotcom/cli/issues/975))

 ## 51.6.0 (April 1, 2021) - CLI 7.94.3